MarozauArtsiom/notes-app/README.md

 By carefully selecting only the essential dependencies for our Notes MVP, we've created a solid foundation that:

-1. Uses proven technologies (Express, Next.js, React, Tailwind CSS)
+1. Uses proven technologies (NestJS, Next.js, React, Tailwind CSS)
 2. Minimizes bundle size and attack surface
 3. Reduces maintenance overhead
 4. Provides clear separation of concerns
 5. Standardizes on native fetch for HTTP requests
-6. Implements proper validation with Zod
+6. Implements proper validation with class-validator
-7. Follows modern development practices
+7. Follows modern development practices with TypeScript

 All future Notes-related work should adhere to these technology choices to maintain consistency and simplicity.